 The British Shorthair’s fur has no undercoat and is said to feel “crisp” because it has a crackly texture.
 These cats are healthy and can easily live up to 20 years.

 Their personality is easygoing and calm, making them excellent family cats.
 While these cats enjoy affection, they are not lap cats.
-You can expect them to follow you around throughout the day, then settle close to you when you stop moving.
+You can expect them to follow you around throughout the day, and then settle close to you when you stop moving.
 These cats are quiet and undemanding.
 They are fairly large cats and don’t like to be carried.

 British Shorthair cats have a moderate energy level.
 They become couch potatoes when they are mature, although adult males have been known to goof around excessively.
 This cat breed is not destructive and they have wonderful manners.